 The common molds Aspergillus and Penicillium are of tremendous importance to human endeavors for both positive and negative reasons.

 Both are ‘spoilers’ that can destroy crops before harvest or, more commonly, during storage.
 They also can spoil all sorts of non-food items: leather, clothing, shoes, carpeting, paintings, etc..
 Members of both genera produce chemicals that are toxins to other species, including humans.
 Most well known of such chemicals is the antibiotic penicillin, which is a toxin to many bacteria but is not toxic to (most) humans.
-Another chemical produced my molds is aflatoxin, which doesn’t affect bacteria but which is a toxin and a carcinogen for mammals, including humans.
+Another chemical produced by molds is aflatoxin, which doesn’t affect bacteria but is a toxin and a carcinogen in mammals, including humans.
 Both genera are of commercial importance in several ways: enzymes from Aspergillus are used to produce citric acid, an additive in soft drinks and a variety of candies, it is also used to produce soy sauce, a fermented liquid used as a flavoring.
 Besides being used to make antibiotics, Penicillium is used to produce brie, camembert and blue cheese.

 Phylogeny and taxonomy